-Our Model Home properties are located in ten states throughout the United States.
-As of December 31, 2017, we owned 132 model homes with a net book value of approximately \$43.2 million.
+Our Model Home properties are located in 10 states throughout the United States.
+As of December 31, 2018, we owned 144 model homes with a net book value of approximately \$48.8 million.

 NetREIT Dubose Model Home REIT, Inc. ("NetREIT Dubose") is engaged in the business of acquiring model homes from third party homebuilders in sale-leaseback transactions whereby a homebuilder sells the Model Home to NetREIT Dubose and leases back the Model Home under a triple net lease ("NNN") for use in marketing its residential development.
-Our Model Home business was started in March 2010 through the acquisition of certain assets and rights from Dubose Model Homes USA ("DMHU"), which we refer to as the ("DMHU Purchase").
-Subsequent to its formation, NetREIT Dubose raised \$10.6 million pursuant to a private placement of its common stock (the private placement was terminated on December 31, 2013).
-As of December 31, 2017, Presidio Property Trust has a net investment of \$1.2 million in NetREIT Dubose through the purchase of common stock.
-We owned approximately 27.2% of NetREIT Dubose as of December 31, 2017.
+Our Model Home business was started in March 2010 through the acquisition of certain assets and rights from Dubose Model Homes USA.
+Subsequent to its formation, NetREIT Dubose raised \$10.6 million pursuant to a private placement of its common stock (the private placement terminated on December 31, 2013).
+As of December 31, 2018, the Company has a net investment of \$1.2 million in NetREIT Dubose through the purchase of common stock.
+We owned approximately 27.2% of NetREIT Dubose as of December 31, 2018.

-We operate four limited partnerships in connection with NetREIT Dubose, Dubose Model Home Investors #201, LP ("DMHI #201"), Dubose Model Home Investors #203, LP ("DMHI #203") and NetREIT Dubose Model Home REIT, LP.
-The limited partnerships typically raise private equity to invest in Model Home properties and lease them back to the homebuilders.
-As of December 31, 2017 Presidio Property Trust owned:
+We operate four limited partnerships in connection with NetREIT Dubose, Dubose Model Home Investors #202, LP ("DMHI #202"), Dubose Model Home Investors #204, LP ("DMHI #204") and NetREIT Dubose Model Home REIT, LP.
+The limited partnerships typically raise private equity to invest in Model Home Properties and lease them back to the homebuilders.
+As of December 31, 2018 the Company owned:

-- 8.3% of DMHI #201 LP.
-DMHI #201 raised \$3.0 million through the sale of partnership units (sold all model homes as of year-end and closing partnership). - 10.3% of DMHI #202 LP.
-The partnership had raised \$2.9 million, including our investment.
-This partnership was formed to raise up to \$5.0 million through the sale of units. - 3.3% of DMHI #203 LP.
-The partnership had raised \$2.2 million, including our investment.
-This partnership was formed to raise up to \$5.0 million through the sale of units. - NetREIT Dubose owned 100 % of NetREIT Dubose Model Home REIT LP. - 100% of NetREIT Model Homes, LLC.
+- 10.3% of DMHI #202.
+The partnership raised \$2.9 million, including our investment.
+This partnership was formed to raise up to \$5.0 million through the sale of units. - 2.3% of DMHI #203.
+The partnership raised \$2.2 million, including our investment.
+This partnership was formed to raise up to \$5.0 million through the sale of units. - 3.6% of DMHI #204.
+The partnership raised \$2.8 million, including our investment.
+This partnership was formed to raise up to \$5.0 million through the sale of units. - 100% of NetREIT Model Homes, LLC.